UK Conservative lawmaker Wragg says has submitted no confidence letter in PM Truss | Politics

 UK Conservative lawmaker Wragg says has submitted no confidence letter in PM Truss

+British Conservative lawmaker William Wragg said on Wednesday he had submitted a letter of no confidence in Prime Minister Liz Truss after being "ashamed" of the mini-budget she set out last month which caused turmoil in financial markets.
+The government has told lawmakers that a vote on Truss's fracking policy later on Wednesday would be treated as a test of confidence, and those who vote against it will be removed from the parliamentary party.

-British Conservative lawmaker William Wragg said on Wednesday he had submitted a letter of no confidence in Prime Minister Liz Truss after being "ashamed" of her mini-budget.
+British Conservative lawmaker William Wragg said on Wednesday he had submitted a letter of no confidence in Prime Minister Liz Truss after being "ashamed" of the mini-budget she set out last month which caused turmoil in financial markets.

-The government has told lawmakers that a vote on her fracking policy later on Wednesday would be treated as a test of confidence, and those who vote against it will be removed from the parliamentary party.
+The government has told lawmakers that a vote on Truss's fracking policy later on Wednesday would be treated as a test of confidence, and those who vote against it will be removed from the parliamentary party.
+Wragg said that although he opposes fracking, he would vote with the government so that he would not be removed from the parliamentary party.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)